francoPalacios/Java-Lab-012/README.md

 ## Part 3 - Implementation

 * From the plan created in Part 2, implement the classes and methods necessary for our simulation.
-* When you get to the SolarSystem movePlanets method you may use the following implementation as your guide (HINT: your sun might not be named theSun):
+* When you get to the SolarSystemGPT movePlanets method you may use the following implementation as your guide (HINT: your sun might not be named theSun):
 ```java
     public void movePlanets() {
         double G = 0.1;